 This information only applies to organizations on the Pro plan.

-This page describes the basic setup for a private instance of the Buf Schema Registry (BSR).
-Currently, this requires some manual work and communication between Buf engineers and your organization.
+This page describes the basic setup for a private Pro instance of the Buf Schema Registry (BSR).

-Your BSR instance is hosted using a custom domain assigned by Buf that takes the form
+No additional DNS setup is required.
+Your BSR instance is hosted at a custom domain assigned by Buf that takes the form

-Your private BSR instance will be reachable from the public internet and is protected by SSO and CLI tokens.
-If your organization requires additional security measures such as IP range restriction, please reach out to discuss.
+Your private BSR instance is reachable from the public internet and is protected by SSO and CLI tokens.

 Assign administrative users

 Your private BSR instance provides special privileges for administrator accounts to configure and manage various aspects of the instance.
 At least one user needs to be promoted to registry admin—see Provisioning admin users for instructions.

 Identity provider (IdP) setup